-Beginning in fall 2022, faculty will report academic participation when assigning a failing (F) grade.
+Faculty must report academic participation when assigning a failing (F) grade.
 Faculty will select from three failure options that show how a student participated in class(es).
 Students receiving a failing grade will see one of the following on their academic record:

 - F1: Failure, participated after the 60% point of the session.

 - F2: Failure, started participating but stopped before the 60% point of the session.

 When faculty determine which F grade to assign, they will consider when students participated in any academically related class activities.
 These activities are defined by federal policy and include any of the following: